inet-framework/inet/showcases/measurement/flow/doc/index.rst

 .. - **V1** Evaluating the measured data can be complex if there is cut-through switching, or intra-node packet streaming in the network.
 This is due to the fact that the measurements are done on a per-bit basis.
 In a network with only store-and-forward switching and no packet streaming, all bits of a packet have the same measured time values, as the packet is handled as a whole.
 However, when it is not (e.g. cut-through switching), the different bits of the packet can have different time measurements.
 For more information, see the **TODO** INET manual.

 - Evaluating the measured data when there is cut-through switching or intra-node packet streaming in the network can be more complex than if there is not.
 This is because measurements are recorded on a per-bit basis, and the transmission time can be different for each bit if there is packet streaming in the network.
 Also, bits waiting in the transmitter for other bits of a packet to be transmitted and received is only included in the elapsed time measurement.
 Because of this, the sum of all other measurements might not be equal to the elapsed time.
-For more information, see the **TODO** section in the INET manual.
+.. **TODO** for wip branch -> this was part of the preceding paragraph: For more information, see the **TODO** section in the INET manual.
 - The ``packetEvent`` measurement is special, because it records the history of the packet as it travels through the network, instead of taking a specific measurement.
 For example, it records events of the packet's delaying, queueing, processing, transmission, etc. There is no built-in module that makes use of the packet event measurement data, this can be implemented by the user.
 This can be useful for more detailed analysis based on a packet's history.
 - Although both the measurement starter and recorder modules have a :par:`measure` parameter, its meaning is slightly different.
 For the measurement starter module, the parameter specifies which measurement data to include in the attached flow tag.
 For the measurement recorder module, it specifies which measurements to record as statistics.
 Generally, the parameter values for the recorder module should be the same or a subset of the starter module's parameters.
 If a recorder module is configured to record a measurement that isn't on the packet (not set to record in the starter module), the measurement silently fails.
 Thus it is the user's responsibility to set up the :par:`measure` parameters properly.

-**TODO** is the first point still valid?
+.. **TODO** for wip branch -> is the first point still valid?

 Adding Measurement Modules to the Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~